Luc Steels: Contributions to the arts

-Avant-garde performance and electro-acoustic music
+Avant-garde performance

 In the early 1970s Luc Steels became active in Performance art, and in avant-garde electro-acoustic music.
 In 1972 he founded the collective 'Dr. Buttock's players pool', participated in the Welfare State theatre in 1977 and with performance artist Hugo Roelandt.
-In the music domain, he was part of the 1970s Antwerp Free Music scene, playing guitar in a style pioneered by Derek Bailey.
+In music, he was part of the 1970s Antwerp Free Music scene, playing guitar in a style created by Derek Bailey.
 In 1971 he co-founded the ensemble Mishalle-Geladi-Steels (MGS) with saxophonist Luc Mishalle and electronic musician Paul Mishalle.
-The ensemble frequently performed with the Studio for New Music set up by Joris De Laet, particularly at the ICC in Antwerp.
+The ensemble performed with the Studio for New Music set up by Joris De Laet, particularly at the ICC in Antwerp.
 Lifelong interactions originated from this period with artist Anne-Mie Van Kerckhoven, who Steels had invited as artist in residence at the University of Antwerp and later at the VUB AI laboratory in Brussels, and Peter Beyls, who was also artist in residence at the VUB AI Lab.